-On occasions we need to use the help of third party sub-contractors.
+On occasion, we need to use the help of third party sub-contractors.
 We work with a limited number of companies, all of whom are required to comply with our terms and conditions and supplier management standards.
-Those located outside of the EEA are also required to complete a risk assessment and sign the EU Standard Contractual Clauses ensuring the same level of data protection as EU and UK standards.
+Those located outside of the EEA are also required to complete a risk assessment and sign the EU Standard Contractual Clauses, ensuring the same level of data protection as the EU and UK standards.
 If a candidate has not resided or worked outside of the EU, none of their data will be transferred outside of the EU, with the exception of French and Arabic checks, which may be sent to our Egyptian sub-contractor to facilitate smooth communication.

 Common Employment Screening FAQs for Credence ID Guidelines for Basic DBS Checks

 If your screening contains a Basic Criminal Records Check via the DBS (Disclosure and Baring Service), we first have to confirm your ID documents.
 This will likely be conducted by your employer.
 Submitting the documents promptly will make the screening process smoother for both you and your employer.
 The DBS have produced full guidelines on the ID checking process, which can be found on the gov.uk website: https://www.gov.uk/government/publications/basic-check-guidance-and-policies.
 Your employer will then supply copies of these documents to Credence via our secure online portal.
 Credence can only accept documents which are on this list and cannot process the DBS checks without confirmation that the suitable documents have been viewed.
 Incorrect documents will be rejected and could cause delays to your screening.
 In most cases, the documents required will be from the ‘Route 1’ and include the following: